AdobeDocs/federated-audience-composition.en/help/connections/integrated.md

 ### Google BigQuery (Workload Identity Federation) configuration {#wif-configuration}

-Before you configure your Google Cloud Platform setup, you will need you the following values:
+Before you configure your Google Cloud Platform setup, you will need the following values:

 - AWS Account ID
   - Please contact your Adobe representative to get this value.
 - AWS IAM role name
-  - The AWS IAM role name follows the the ensuing format: `arn:aws:iam::<ADOBE_AWS_ACCOUNT_ID>:role/fac-<CUSTOMER_IMS_ORG_ID>`
+  - The AWS IAM role name follows the ensuing format: `arn:aws:iam::<ADOBE_AWS_ACCOUNT_ID>:role/fac-<CUSTOMER_IMS_ORG_ID>`

 In Google Cloud Console, create a **Workload Identity Pool** in the **IAM & Admin section**.
 This lets you organize and manage external identities.